ArtWorks News

 In addition to the mural and sculpture, a sculptural bike rack, greenspace, parking designed to also be a plaza for community events and additional features will make the area a draw for the community.
 Two new crosswalks will better connect the Hannan ArtPark presented by Fifth Third Foundation to the growing business district, and new plantings in the median will further enhance this investment in the growing arts and cultural corridor in Walnut Hills.

 This catalytic investment as part of ArtWorks’ newly renovated building at 2429 Gilbert Ave. will center arts in the heart of Walnut Hills, one block south of historic Peebles Corner.
 The growing arts district in Walnut Hills includes notable neighbors such as the Cincinnati Art Museum, Cincinnati Ballet, Cincinnati Playhouse in the Park, Harriet Beecher Stowe House and CincyNice.
-ArtWorks plans to celebrate and dedicate the new building and the Hannan ArtPark presented by Fifth Third Foundation at a public event on Sunday, November 17, starting at 2 p.m.
+ArtWorks plans to celebrate and dedicate the new building and the Hannan ArtPark presented by Fifth Third Foundation at a public event this spring.

 About the Artist